0bMERLIN/Big-Blue-Button-Bots/README.md

 ### usage:

-paste the code for the bot you want into the javascript command prompt. usage for the individual bots is described in their folders.
+paste the code for the bot you want<br>
+into the javascript command prompt.<br>
+usage for the  individual  bots  is<br>
+described in their folders.